rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-18-for-digital-dna.md

 [^million_mam]: _...the report of million year-old mammoth remains_: van der Valk, Tom, Patrícia Pečnerová, David Díez-del-Molino, Anders Bergström, Jonas Oppenheimer, Stefanie Hartmann, Georgios Xenikoudakis et al. "Million-year-old DNA sheds light on the genomic history of mammoths."
 Nature 591, no. 7849 (2021): 265-269.
 See <https://www.nature.com/articles/s41586-021-03224-9).>.
 Quote: (abstract; pp. 266 x 2) "Temporal genomic data hold great potential for studying evolutionary processes such as speciation.
 However, sampling across speciation events would, in many cases, require genomic time series that stretch well back into the Early Pleistocene subepoch.
 Although theoretical models suggest that DNA should survive on this timescale1, the oldest genomic data recovered so far are from a horse specimen dated to 780–560 thousand years ago.
 Here we report the recovery of genome-wide data from three mammoth specimens dating to the Early and Middle Pleistocene subepochs, two of which are more than one million years old."; "One of the specimens (which we refer to as ‘Krestovka’ on the basis of its find locality) is morphologically similar to the steppe mammoth (a species that was originally defined from the Middle Pleistocene of Europe (Supplementary Information section 1)), and was collected from Lower Olyorian deposits that have been dated to 1.2–1.1 Ma."; "We found that the DNA recovered from the Early and Middle Pleistocene specimens was considerably more fragmented and had higher levels of cytosine deamination than DNA from permafrost-preserved samples dating to the Late Pleistocene subepoch (Extended Data Figs. 3, 4, Supplementary Information section 4).
 To circumvent this, we used conservative filters and an iterative approach that was designed to minimize spurious mappings of short reads (Supplementary Information section 5).
 This approach allowed us to recover complete (over 37× coverage) mitogenomes from all three specimens, and 49 million, 884 million and 3,671 million base pairs of nuclear genomic data for the Krestovka, Adycha and Chukochya specimens, respectively (Supplementary Table 3)."

-Now that we've examined biological information storage and, in particular, DNA, let us move on to discussing digital data.
+Now that we've examined biological information storage and DNA in particular, let us move on to discussing digital data.

 ---

 ## Data and Storing It

 As everyone here is very much aware, humans have created and are continually creating prodigious quantities of digital data.
-When thinking about this, the Internet, first and foremost, comes to my mind — the tremendous influx of emails, tweets, messages, posts, etc... inundating networks globally, all day every day.
-Internet speed is a growing issue, and my personal website is beginning to load much slower due to how much data I am including in my posts.
+When thinking about this, the Internet, first and foremost, comes to my mind — the tremendous influx of emails, tweets, messages, posts, etc... inundating networks globally, all day, every day.
+The decreasing speed of the Internet as a result of this data production is an issue; my personal website is beginning to load much slower due to how much data I am including in my posts.

-In the Western world, people are constantly online, with 85% of US citizens being digitial active daily in 2021, and 31% reporting that they're almost constantly online[^pew].
-Further on this point, the number of hours spent online per user of the Internet in the US went from 2.7 hours total in 2008 to 6.3 hours total in 2018[^owid_daily].
+In the Western world, people are constantly online, with 85% of US citizens being digitially active daily in 2021, and with 31% reporting that they're almost constantly online[^pew].
+Further on this point, the number of hours spent online per Internet user in the US climbed from 2.7 hours total per day in 2008 to 6.3 hours total per day in 2018[^owid_daily].
+I suspect most people reading this will likely fall into the "active online almost constantly" bin, and have an accurate inside view of the sheer volume of data being generated each day.

 <details>
 <summary>Online Activity in the USA, 2008-2018</summary>
 <img src="/assets/2022/for_digital_dna/images/us_online_active-1.png">
 </details>

-Between 2000 and 2016, the number of Internet users grew from 413m to 3.4b.[^owid_us] Most people reading this will likely fall into the "active online almost constantly" bin, and perhaps have an inside view of the sheer volumes of data being generated each day.
+Additionally, between 2000 and 2016, the number of Internet users grew from 413m to 3.4b.[^owid_us]

 The size of the Internet and how much digital data humans have generated overall are quantities of intrigue.
 In particular,

 How is all this data stored?